phillydotnet/Presentations/2023/0816-dotnet/README.md

 {
     #region NFL

-    Task<IEnumerable<NFLroster>> GetAllNFLRoster();
+    Task<IEnumerable<NFLRoster>> GetAllNFLRoster();

     #endregion
 }
 ```
-17. add Data\NFLRepo.cs for the method, it needs dapper to access sql and the configuration string
+19. add Data\NFLRepo.cs for the method, it needs dapper to access sql and the configuration string
 ```
 using AgilitySportsAPI.Models;
 using Dapper.Contrib.Extensions;